Course Overview

 - Confirmation of Completion

-You will receive a Toi Ohomai Institute of Technology Achievement Record when you have successfully completed the Refresher Course - no academic credit will be given.
+You'll receive a Toi Ohomai Institute of Technology Achievement Record when you've successfully completed the Refresher Course.
+No academic credit will be given.

-To be eligible to receive the Achievement Record you will be required to participate in all coursework and successfully complete (pass) both assessments.
+To be eligible to receive the Achievement Record you'll need to participate in all coursework and successfully complete (pass) both assessments.

 Assessments may take the form of written assessments, online tests and quizzes, case studies and online discussion forums.
 You will not be required to sit any examinations.